 - They enjoy the creative process of problem-solving.

 They decide on guts for human matters and data for the rest

 - They decide on gut and rules of thumb for things that can’t be reduced to a number (humans, feelings, trust, real estate location) and on which they have a long experience.
 This gives them speed, optimism, and an edge in uncertain contexts.
 But it’s biased, requires years of experience to be efficient, can’t be taught, and might lead to over-optimism.

 - They decide analytically and dive into details for everything that can be reduced to numbers.
-This second decision mode is less biased, can be taught to scale their company, but it’s slower and tends to foster pessimism.
+This second decision mode is less biased and can be taught to scale their company, but it’s slower and tends to foster pessimism.

-- They compensate their optimism and pessimism with a complementary business partner.
+- They compensate for their optimism and pessimism with a complementary business partner.

 - Optimism can also be compensated by trying to imagine how a plan can fail, and pessimism can be compensated by listening to gut feelings.

 - Their subjective degree of conviction is determined by the coherence of the narrative that has been constructed, and not by the quality or quantity of objective information that supports it.
 This is a classic human bias, but they otherwise wouldn’t take risks without a moderate level of foolishness.

 - Billionaire entrepreneurs are more afraid of missing an opportunity than losing on a failure.

 They deal with problems with time off and writing